Last Updated on May 17, 2026 by Ryan Roberts

 This sounds basic because it is.
 But it works.

 If your startup is growing, build simple playbooks before you think you need a formal legal ops stack.
 For example, decide in advance which fallback positions you will accept on payment terms, liability caps, auto-renewal, confidentiality carveouts, and governing law.
 Then the next review starts from policy instead of improvisation.
-That saves both time and outside counsel fees.
+That saves time and outside counsel fees.

 It also helps to understand what the other side is optimizing for.
 A large customer is often trying to standardize risk across hundreds of vendors.
 An investor is trying to make sure governance and economics work predictably across a portfolio.